The Crisis of Liberalism

 moderated by democratic political institutions in which public debate would

 lead to rational and peaceful compromise.
-However, liberal governments had failed to deal
+However, liberal governments failed to deal

 decisively with the social consequences of the Industrial Revolution.